health insurance for single moms

 Health Insurance For Single Moms Or Dads

 It can be difficult to be a single parent.
-Single parent health insurance can make it difficult to find the right coverage for your children.
+Single-parent health insurance can make it difficult to find the right coverage for your children.
 It is crucial that your family has coverage for both preventative and emergency care.
-This means that single moms or dads need to find the best health insurance for themselves and their .
+This means that single moms or dads need to find the best health insurance for themselves and their children.

-The Affordable Care Act has made health insurance affordable for many who otherwise might not be able to afford it.
+Having navigated the healthcare system as a single parent, I’ve seen firsthand how the Affordable Care Act has made a real difference, providing affordable Health Insurance options for many who were previously struggling to find coverage.
 In the past decade, health insurance has rapidly increased for single parents and their children.
 Single parents have access to a wide range of private and federally subsidized options.
-This is what you need to know to help you find single parent insurance.
+This is what you need to know to help you find single-parent insurance.

 Health Insurance Options For Single Moms